Point of sale: Retail industry

+A multi-terminal POS system used by big retailers like supermarkets and department stores has a far more demanding database and software architecture than that of a single station seen in small retail outlets.
+A supermarket with high traffic cannot afford a systemic failure, hence each point of sale station is designed to be robust in its operation.
+Most proprietary POS systems designed for large retailers use 2 servers, with one acting as a backup in case of failure.
+In the event that both servers fail, the individual POS systems will enter a failsafe mode, where sales data is stored locally and exported back to the servers upon a return of the connection.
+This may prove challenging to implement in some instances however, as many commercial POS systems do not have any hard disks for security purposes, and often have limited amounts of RAM.

-At the same time updating between multiple stations and the back end administrative computer should be capable of being efficiently performed, so that on one hand either at the start of the day or at any time each station will have the latest inventory to process all items for sale, while on the other hand at the end of the day the back end administrative computer can be updated in terms of all sale records.
+Performing updates between multiple stations and the back end administrative computer should be redundant, so that updates to inventory and promotions will be accurately reflected at checkout without having to restart the computer, and reflecting accurate sales records to the back-end computer at the end of the business day.

 This gets even more complicated when there is a membership system requiring real-time two-way updating of membership points between sale stations and the back end administrative computer.

 Retail operations such as hardware stores, lumber yards, electronics stores and so-called multifaceted superstores need specialized additional features compared to other stores.
 POS software in these cases handles special orders, purchase orders, repair orders, service and rental programs as well as typical point of sale functions.
 Rugged hardware is required for point of sale systems used in outdoor environments.
 Wireless devices, battery powered devices, all-in-one units, and Internet-ready machines are typical in this industry.

 Recently new applications have been introduced, enabling POS transactions to be conducted using mobile phones and tablets.
 According to a recent study, mobile POS (mPOS) terminals are expected to replace the contemporary payment techniques because of various features including mobility, upfront low cost investment and better user experience.

 In the mid-2000s, the blind community in the United States engaged in structured negotiations to ensure that retail point of sale devices had tactile keypads.
-Without keys that can be felt, a blind person cannot independently enter her or his PIN.
+Without keys that can be felt, a blind person cannot independently enter his or her PIN.
 In the mid-2000s retailers began using "flat screen" or "signature capture" devices that eliminated tactile keypads.
 Blind people were forced to share their confidential PIN with store clerks to use their debit and other PIN-based cards.
 The blind community reached agreement with Walmart, Target, CVS and eight other retailers that required real physical keys so blind people could use the devices.